reHackable/scripts/host/README.md

 ## repush.sh
 > [Source](https://github.com/reHackable/scripts/blob/master/host/repush.sh)

-Host sided script that can push one or more provided documents to the reMarkable via the web client
+Host sided script that can push one or more provided documents to the reMarkable via the web client.
+Files can be pushed trough USB, as well as remotely trough the `-r` option

 #### Supported document types: